If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Sacbrood-infected comb in the beehive should be removed and melted down or placed in storage for a period of not less than 2 months.
 The Sacbrood virus is short-lived when it is not being transmitted between larvae in a honey bee colony.

 A combination of infected frame removal and requeening, allows the new queen bee to replace the brood in the beehive with her brood.
-As a disease management precaution, beekeepers are advised to cycle out their brood frames every 2-3 years.
+As a disease management precaution, I advise beekeepers to cycle out their brood frames every 2-3 years.
 You can do this gradually in the beehive or wait and replace the entire comb at once.

 Preventing Transmission of Sacbrood Disease